Planted: Little-Known Facts About Cacti

 by A.M.
 Broadous

 1. The saguaro (pronounced saw-waro) is what most people think when they think cactus.
-The largest of these towering plants stand at 40-60 feet.
+The largest of these towering plants stand at 40 to 60 feet.
 When they die, saguaros are reborn as roofing, fences, and furniture, and their hollow husks give new life to owlets and spotted finches.
 You've seen their outstretched arms waving at you on postcards from Mexico, a nation you’ve only witnessed on screen or eaten at your favorite restaurants.

 Someday, you’ll taste the real thing.